-If you’re looking for my personal expenses and investments, I used to document those quarterly and now do them monthly since I retired.
+If you’re looking for my personal expenses and investments, but recently stopped.
 These monthly reports are massive – detailing my spending, investments, goals, and an overview of the month.
 They include every fund I’m invested in, what I’ve spent (both at a quarterly and yearly level), where I am on my journey towards financial independence, savings rate and more.
 I love doing these.

 - March 2019 Investments, Goals and Spending Breakdown

 - Minafi 2017 Q4 Winter Investment Report

 As I write more of these, this list will grow!

 The one thing I don’t share in them is money from day jobs.
 Mrs. Minafi is still working, and up until December, I was as well.
 I’m also not anonymous, so sharing my salary would mean all of my coworkers would then know it.
 I’ve chosen not to share those numbers to avoid awkward conversations and to respect my wife’s privacy.

 I do share Minafi’s “income” each month here on this page though!
 Minafi loses money each month, so when I say income, I’m referring to a negative number.